isomorfeus/isomorfeus-react/ruby/README.md

 # isomorfeus-react

-React components for Opal Ruby.
+React components for Opal Ruby along with very easy to use and advanced React-Redux Components.

 ## Versioning
 isomorfeus-react version follows the React version which features and API it implements.